temporarychicken/axway_APIM_kubernetes/README.md

-# K8s-Demo-Workshop
+# Axway Kubernetes Workshop - Build a K8S cluster from zero, optionally with Axway APIM and Istio Service Mesh
 ![alt text](https://www.axway.com/sites/default/files/2019-09/axway.png "Logo Title Text 1")

 ## Introduction

-This workshop enables an NGINX-PLUS Kubernetes demo environment to be instantiated in AWS.
+This workshop creates Kubernetes demo environment that is instantiated in AWS.
 The key technologies used are Packer, Terraform, Ansible, and bash.

-The workshop consists of a fully working OpenSource Kubernetes 3-node cluster (one master, 2 worker-nodes) and a docker registry containing NGINX PLUS and NGINX PLUS ingress controller images.
+The workshop consists of a fully working OpenSource Kubernetes 3-node cluster (one master, 2 worker-nodes) and the following applications:
+* NGINX ingress controller
+* Axway API Management - Includes API Manager, API Gateway, and Node Manager
+* Istio - Service Mesh

-The entire workshop installs and instantiates with the steps below, so will be entirely self-updating for all open-source and commercial software included.
+The entire workshop installs and instantiates with the steps below, and will use the latest available version for all open-source and commercial software included.

 ## Prerequisites